timwindsor/bb10webworks-ext/joypad/README.md

 1. Open the Momentics IDE.
 Navigate to the workbench and from the program menu select File -> Import and choose "Existing Projects into Workspace".
 2. Choose "Select root directory: " and browse to the NDK_project directory where you copied the extension.
-Select the joystick project in the Projects list and uncheck "Copy projects into workspace".
+Select the joypad project in the Projects list and uncheck "Copy projects into workspace".
 Click Finish.
 3. Follow these next steps to build the extension to be sure the setup is working.

 #### How to build your native Extension</a>